GoogleCloudPlatform/cloud-hackathons/security-in-media/Student/Challenge-04.md

 - In the Console, navigate to the logs for the recaptcha policy you created.

-- Use the below MQL(monitoring query language) query to view the request logs
+- Use the below MQL (Monitoring Query Language) query to view the request logs

     ```sql
     resource.type:(http_load_balancer) AND jsonPayload.enforcedSecurityPolicy.name:(recaptcha-policy)